InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Methodology

 \subsection{Interactive CLIP}

 The input to Interactive CLIP (InterCLIP) is a text-image pair $\mathcal{P}=(T, I)$, where $T$ represents a piece of text and $I$ represents an image.
 Here, for simplicity, we do not consider the case of batch inputs.
+The text encoder $\mathcal{T}$ extracts the vanilla text representations $\mathbf{F}_{t}$: